nulltea/kicksware-platform/README.md

 This particular approach was originally chosen for research and self educational purposes and afterwards my passion for sneakers was used as the soul of a future product.
 And by all means, this isn't the right way of choosing an architectural design for the upcoming system.
 Product purpose, budget, team size, need in scalability, market condition and even more factors should be considered while choosing a software architecture pattern.

-As for this particular project main goal was to reverce enginier this proccess and build the system that would be the best possible fit for approach of microservices.
+As for this particular project, the main goal was to reverse engineer this process and build the system that would be the best possible fit for the approach of microservices.

 ## Infrastructure

-In order to _deploy_, _maintain_ and be able to effectively _scale_ distributed microservice system such as Kicksware, organized and well-thought infrastructure is required.
+In order to _deploy_, _maintain_ and be able to effectively _scale_ distributed microservice system such as Kicksware, an organized and well-thought infrastructure is required.

-**Сloud infrastructure** is a set of components needed for cloud computing, which includes hardware, software, storage, and network resources as well as relation between them.
+**Cloud infrastructure** is a set of components needed for cloud computing, which includes hardware, software, storage, and network resources as well as relation between them.
 It also includes a hardware abstraction layer that enables the virtualization of resources and helps to drive down costs through economies of scale.

 Generally, modern [**cloud-native**][cloud-native] applications are built as a set of services that run in _Docker containers_, and may be orchestrated in _Kubernetes_ and managed and deployed using _DevOps_ and _Git CI_ workflows.
 This project is no exception as it is also taking advantage of continuous deployment to the Kubernetes cluster triggered by Gitlab CI\CD system.

-In terms of scalability, Kicksware is relying on Kuberentes [_Horizontal Pod Autoscaler (HPA)_][k8s hpa] feature and [_Cluster Autoscaler_][digitalocean-vna] provided by _DigitalOcean_.
+In terms of scalability, Kicksware is relying on Kubernetes [_Horizontal Pod Autoscaler (HPA)_][k8s hpa] feature and [_Cluster Autoscaler_][digitalocean-vna] provided by _DigitalOcean_.

-The following diagram visualy reprsents Kicksware's cloud infrastructure components and relation between them:
+The following diagram visually represents Kicksware's cloud infrastructure components and relation between them:
 [![kicksware infrastructure][]][kicksware-cloudcraft]

 ## Wrap Up